The Hilti SLAM Challenge Dataset: Hardware

-The reference point of the body frame of the Phasma stick is defined at the AlphaSense Bosch IMU centre.
-All other sensors are transformed back to this point.
-Spatial offsets were determined from the CAD model of the Phasma design and refined within a calibration procedure; rotation offsets between sensors were computed in the calibration process.
+Accurate intrinsic and extrinsic sensors calibration is critical to achieving the highest system performance.
+Each respective manufacturer conducted intrinsic sensor calibration.
+We re-run the intrinsic calibration of the cameras using a standard checkerboard calibration.
+For LiDARs, proprietary calibration models were used and corrections applied to the data at the time of capture.\\ The reference point of the body frame of the Phasma stick is defined at the AlphaSense Bosch IMU center.
+All other sensors are transformed back to this point. \rebuttal{Extrinsic calibrations were determined from the CAD model of the Phasma design.} \rebuttal{The calibration procedure proposed in~\cite{Furgale13iros} was used to refine the cameras-IMUs extrinsic calibrations.} Calibration files, CAD Models, and sensor noise parameters are provided on the dataset website.

-The extrinsic calibration between the motion capture markers and the AlphaSense Bosch IMU was performed by using the hand eye calibration toolbox \cite{Furrer2017FSR}.

-Calibration files, CAD Models and sensor noise parameters are provided in the supplementary material.
-The rosbags contain the Transformation (TF) Tree \cite{Foote2013} with all transformations between the sensors.